BruceChanJianLe/ros-point-cloud-merger/README.md

         boost::shared_ptr<PointCloudT> cloud_concatenated(new PointCloudT);

-        // transform points
+        // Transform points
         try
         {
             for (int i = 0; i < input_size; i++)
             {
-                // Note: If you use kinetic, you can directly receive messages as
+                // Note: If you use kinetic, you can directly receive messages as PointCloutT.
-                // PointCloutT.

-                /* copy the cloud to the heap and return a smart pointer */ cloud_sources[i] = PointCloudT().makeShared();
+                /* Copy the cloud to the heap and return a smart pointer */ cloud_sources[i] = PointCloudT().makeShared();
                 cloud_source[i] = PointCloudT().makeShared();

-                /* convert a PCLPointCloud2 binary data blob into a pcl::PointCloud<T> object using a field_map. */
+                /* Convert a PCLPointCloud2 binary data blob into a pcl::PointCloud<T> object using a field_map. */
                 pcl::fromROSMsg(*msgs[i], *cloud_sources[i]);
                 pcl::fromROSMsg(*msg[i], *cloud_source[i]);